 2) Multiply 110g x .6, which equals 66g.
 This is the total amount of egg you need for your adjusted recipe.

 Do you still have questions?
 Feel free to ask them in the comments below!
-I also highly recommend downloading the free printable I’ve included below to keep as a kitchen resource.
+I also highly recommend downloading the free printable I’ve included below to keep as an easy go-to kitchen resource.
 Happy baking!

 Some of my favorite cake recipes